-The carrying amounts of non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment, such as decreased forward electricity prices.
+The carrying amounts of non-financial assets are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the amount recoverable from the asset is estimated.
 The recoverable amount is the greater of the value in use or fair value less costs to dispose.

 Value in use is based on the estimated net future cash flows discounted to their present value.
 The discounted cash flow is determined using a discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 The recoverable amount is generally computed by reference to the present value of the future cash flows.
 An impairment loss is recognized if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
-Impairment losses are recognized in the Statement of Income (loss) and Comprehensive Income (loss).
+Impairment losses are recognized in the Statement of Income and Comprehensive Income.